Health Insurance for Visa & Residence Permit Holders

 Since 2009, everyone living and working in Germany must be covered by health insurance.

-VISA & RESIDENCE PERMIT HOLDERS
+RESIDENCE PERMIT HOLDERS

 Non-EU citizens who plan to stay in the country for more than 90 days need to apply for a visa or a residence permit.
 Check out here if you need a visa to enter Germany.

 When it comes to taking out health insurance, applicants for a German residence permit have two options: German private health insurance or international health insurance cover.
-However, international health insurance companies do not always fulfill the requirements demanded by German law.
+However, international health insurance companies do not always fulfil the requirements demanded by German law.

 German law states that foreign nationals lacking German state health insurance must provide evidence of another type of health insurance cover that meets the same requirements as German statutory health insurance.